The GInsMQTTPlugin is a controller plugin for enabling edge-to-cloud connectivity using the MQTT protocol.

 Publish history value

-By opting for the 'publish history value' feature, data is stored in a buffer on the controller and subsequently published continually from that buffer.
-The number of samples per message depends on the sample rate setting of that variable and the Min values per message (history).
+Enabling the Publish History Value feature stores data in a buffer on the controller and continuously publishes it from there.
+The number of samples per message depends on the variable's sample rate and the Min. values per message (history) setting.

-Example: If a variable is sampled with 1 Hz on the controller, and the minimal values per message are set to 10, then a message will be published every 10 seconds containing 10 values.
+For example, if a variable is sampled at 1 Hz and the minimum values per message is set to 10, a message will be published every 10 seconds, containing 10 values.

-In case the connection to MQTT is temporarily not available, measurement data will be buffered on the controller.
-Once the connection is available again, buffered data will be published using the Max values per message (history) setting.
+If the MQTT connection is temporarily unavailable, data continues to be buffered on the controller.
+Once the connection is restored, the buffered data is published based on the Max. values per message (history) setting.

 The message contains a variable list as JSON structure.
 The timestamp is in nanoseconds since 01/01/2000.